Mithun-Aggarwal/Webscrapper_basic/README.md

 ```

 `discover` crawls pages within the configured domain, records downloadable files to `state/manifest.jsonl`, and prints a summary.
-`download` retrieves any files listed in the manifest, storing them under `out/` while skipping unchanged files on re-runs.
+`download` retrieves any files listed in the manifest and saves them under `out/`,
+replicating the site's domain and path.
+Unchanged files are skipped on re-runs.

 ## Incremental behaviour